ethanglide/JennelleBlog/README.md

-# JennelleBlog
+# Ethan's Github
-A blog with my girlfriend and I
+The place to find out all about me and projects I have done or am currently doing.